-How To Launch A SEO Campaign In 2019
+How To Launch A SEO Campaign

-You’ve finally decided that 2019 is going to be your year.
+You’ve finally decided that this is going to be your year.
 You’re going to launch your online business, and you realize how critical having an effective SEO campaign is, but you’re not really sure where or how to start.
 And we don’t blame you, SEO has become a multi-discipline marketing practice that sometimes it’s hard to tell exactly what it entails.

 SEO is all about getting more organic traffic from search engines: your audience types a query related to your business, and they’re directed to your website’s services and products.